codeface-io/SwiftNodes/README.md

 ## Roadmap

-1. Fix: Make package compile again on iOS, tvOS and watchOS (it's about availability of concurrency features on those platforms)
-2. Add unit tests that ensure all algorithms also work on disconnected graphs
+1. Add unit tests that ensure all algorithms also work on disconnected graphs
-3. Implement TODOs from comments in code ... release 0.5.0
+2. Implement TODOs from comments in code ... release 0.5.0
-4. Further align API with official Swift data structures (What would Apple do?):
+3. Further align API with official Swift data structures (What would Apple do?):
    1. Align node access API with `Dictionary` (subscripts etc.) ... and review how we deal with node identity (can that be simplified? can we avoid storing that id determination closure? ...)
    2. Add synchronous and asynchronous filtering- and mapping functions.
 The existing `subGraph` function should probably rather be some kind of filter over node IDs, unless we employ set operators, or both ...
    3. Review API, make it precise and consistent (thereby more stable)